cybernetics/JTemplate/README.md

 When the template is processed, the resource references will be replaced with the corresponding values from the resource bundle.

 ### Context References
-Variable names beginning with the `$` character represent "context references".
-They can be used to provide additional information to a template that is not included in the data dictionary.
+Variable names beginning with "$" represent "context references".
+Context values can be used to provide additional information to a template that is not included in the data dictionary.

 For example, if the template context contains a value named "currentDate", the following template could be used to inject the date into the output:

     <p>{{$currentDate}}</p>